e271828e/Flight.jl/docs/notes/design/framework_spec.md

 check is Stratum A and collected: declaration shape is read, nothing is evaluated.
-So the tier fact is spelled in the signature *and* fixed by the class, the two kept in agreement by a check rather than by convention — which is what makes the whole-signature forgotten-`T` bug (the worst case, row 79, when the plain form silently *was* the tier marker) unwritable.
+So the tier fact is spelled in the signature *and* fixed by the class, the two kept in agreement by a check rather than by convention — which is what makes the whole-signature forgotten-`T` bug (the worst case, row 79) unwritable.
 Error
 taxonomy: `child_connections` plus `init_x`/stages on one type is a build error (assemblies have no state of their own — no-atomic-assemblies at declaration time, [§8.5][s8-5]); the neither-family error sharpens into a did-you-mean when